 Yang Tongyan passed away on November 7, 2017, while being treated for an aggressive form of brain cancer.
 The dissident writer, who had served 11 years of a 12-year prison sentence for “subversion of state power,” had been diagnosed with a brain tumor on 12 August.
 After learning of the diagnosis, his family members immediately applied for medical parole; according to sources close to him, Yang was granted parole on 16 August and was shortly transported to a specialized hospital where he underwent brain surgery.
 However, his family was informed that as a ‘criminal,’ he would not be able to travel abroad for medical care.
 Aside from a brief initial contact immediately after Yang’s death, his family has been largely unreachable.

 Yang Tongyan’s case is notably similar to that of Nobel Prize Laureate Liu Xiaobo, who passed away only four months prior.
-The two writers, both of whom had cancer, died after being released on medical parole when their illnesses had reached an advanced state.
+The two writers, both of whom had cancer, died after being released on medical parole under the supervision of state authorities when their illnesses had reached an advanced state.

 August 2017: Yang Tongyan is released on medical parole after being diagnosed with a brain tumor.
 He is denied permission to travel abroad for medical treatment, despite appeals that he be allowed to do so.
 He is transferred to a specialized hospital in Shanghai, where he undergoes brain surgery, but is cut off from contact with friends and colleagues.